GameCube: Online gaming

-GameCube has a broadband adapter and ethernet cable.
+The GameCube has a broadband adapter and ethernet cable.
 ASCII Corporation produced a keyboard for Phantasy Star Online.

 Nintendo's GameCube did not put heavy focus on online games earlier in the console's life.
 Only eight GameCube games support network connectivity, five with Internet support and three with local area network (LAN) support.
 The only Internet capable games released in western territories are three role-playing games (RPGs) in Sega's Phantasy Star series: Phantasy Star Online Episode I & II, Phantasy Star Online Episode I & II Plus, and Phantasy Star Online Episode III: C.A.R.D.
 Revolution.
 The official servers were decommissioned in 2007, but players can still connect to fan maintained private servers.
 Japan received two additional games with Internet capabilities, a cooperative RPG, Homeland and a baseball game with downloadable content, Jikkyō Powerful Pro Yakyū 10.
 Lastly, three racing games have LAN multiplayer modes: 1080° Avalanche, Kirby Air Ride, and Mario Kart: Double Dash.
 Those can be forced over the Internet with third-party PC software capable of tunneling the GameCube's network traffic.

 Online play requires an official broadband or modem adapter because the GameCube lacks out of the box network capabilities.
 Nintendo never commissioned any Internet services for GameCube but allowed other publishers to manage custom online experiences.

 Emulation

-On June 5, 2025, select Nintendo GameCube titles were re-released on the Nintendo Classics service as part of the "Expansion Pack" tier of Nintendo Switch Online exclusively for the Nintendo Switch 2.
+On June 5, 2025, several GameCube games were re-released on the Nintendo Classics Service as part of the "Expansion Pack" tier of Nintendo Switch Online exclusively for the Nintendo Switch 2.